 top of page

-Practical Psychotherapy for your busy clinical practice
+Practical Psychotherapy skills for busy Prescribers (PPP)

 These modules will provide you with a toolkit of micro‑skills you can use in real time, with real patients, in your busy daily clinical practice.
 You’ll learn how to: